Skip to main content

 Azure DevOpsYesYesNo

-Agent SCM tools give agents the ability to complete full development workflows — creating pull requests, managing issues, and adding code review comments — directly through your provider’s API, without leaving the environment.
+Agent SCM tools let agents create pull requests, manage issues, and add code review comments directly through your provider’s API.

 Organization controls for SCM tools